KrzysztofLesny/flickr_pic_search/README.md

 Web page for searching pictures using Flickr's public API.

-The search returns 4 pictures and presents them on the website.
+Each search returns 4 pictures and presents them on the website.

 Technologies used: